open-component-model/ocm/docs/reference/ocm_add_resource-configuration.md

     - **<code>repoUrl</code>** *string*

-      Base URL of the Maven (mvn) repository
+      URL of the Maven repository

     - **<code>groupId</code>** *string*

-      The groupId of the Maven (mvn) artifact
+      The groupId of the Maven artifact

     - **<code>artifactId</code>** *string*

-      The artifactId of the Maven (mvn) artifact
+      The artifactId of the Maven artifact

     - **<code>version</code>** *string*

-      The version name of the Maven (mvn) artifact
+      The version name of the Maven artifact

     - **<code>classifier</code>** *string*

-      The optional classifier of the Maven (mvn) artifact
+      The optional classifier of the Maven artifact

     - **<code>extension</code>** *string*

-      The optional extension of the Maven (mvn) artifact
+      The optional extension of the Maven artifact

   Options used to configure fields: <code>--accessRepository</code>, <code>--accessVersion</code>, <code>--artifactId</code>, <code>--classifier</code>, <code>--extension</code>, <code>--groupId</code>